FEniCS/web/fenics17/index.md

 - Conference **12-14 June 2017**.

 ## Registration
 All participants must register for the conference.
 Registration and payment opened on 11 January 2017 and closed on <strike>2 May 2017</strike> 9 May 2017.
 The conference registration fee is €200, and includes payment for lunches, coffee breaks and the conference dinner.
-Participants will be sent payment instructions for invoice or bank transfer once they have <a href="https://goo.gl/forms/clalYUTLh5GW94TD3">registered</a>.
+Participants will be sent payment instructions for invoice or bank transfer once they have [registered](https://goo.gl/forms/clalYUTLh5GW94TD3).

 ## Schedule
 The conference will start on 12 June at 12:00 with an informal lunch.
 Talks will begin on 12 June at 13:00.
 The conference dinner will take place on the evening of the 13 June.
 The conference will end on 14 June at 13:00.
 On request, private meeting rooms can be booked 12 and 14 June.